PwC connect Login Register

 Complete list of PwC territory sites

-The first phase of New Zealand’s new anti-money laundering regime comes into force on 30 June 2013.
-By that time, reporting entities will need to have complied with the requirements of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
-The new regime will have a significant impact on a wide range of entities including banks, finance companies, non-bank deposit takers and many other businesses.
+The first phase of New Zealand’s anti-money laundering regime came into force on 30 June 2013.
+Since then, most Financial Institutions became "Reporting Entities" and have been required to comply with the requirements of the Anti-Money Laundering and Countering Financing of Terrorism (AML/CFT) Act 2009 ('Act").
+The regime continues to have a significant impact on a wide range of Reporting Entities including banks, finance companies, non-bank deposit takers, many other businesses and their customers.